MASTERCLASS WITH JASON ALEXANDER

 - Surf Films (Features and Shorts)

-- High School Student Short Films
+- New Jersey High School Student Short Films

 OUR VISION

 Every year, the festival offers jury awards in numerous categories.
-Jurors for these awards represent some of the most talented leaders in the industry, including the likes of Oscar-winning filmmakers Julia Reichert and Steve Bognar ("American Factory") and Guy Nattiv ("Skin"); Oscar nominees Tomer Shushan, Jean de Meuron, Joan Stein Schimke, and Raphaela Neihausen; acclaimed filmmakers Ondi Timoner, Jack Sholder, Charlotte Regan ("Scrapper"), Keith Maitland ("Tower"), Sonia Kennebeck, Lynne Sachs; producers Meredith Kaulfers, Chester Algernal Gordon ("The Inspection"), Lee Broda ("Tesla"), and Jonathan Duffy ("Sorry To Bother You"); programmers Thom Powers (TIFF) and Meira Blaustein (Woodstock FF), Dan Sullivan (Lincoln Center); international critics Nathalie Chifflet and Wilfred Okiche as well as film scholars and industry executives.
+Jurors for these awards represent some of the most talented leaders in the industry, including the likes of Oscar-winning filmmakers Julia Reichert and Steve Bognar ("American Factory"), Guy Nattiv ("Skin"), Kim Magnusson ("I'm Not a Robot") and Cynthia Wade ("Freeheld"); Oscar nominees Tomer Shushan, Jean de Meuron, Joan Stein Schimke, Kahane Cooperman and Raphaela Neihausen; critically acclaimed filmmakers Elegance Bratton, Ondi Timoner, Jack Sholder, Charlotte Regan ("Scrapper"), Kelly O'Sullivan ("Ghostlight"), Keith Maitland ("Tower"), Sonia Kennebeck, and Lynne Sachs; producers Meredith Kaulfers, Dan O'Meara, Chester Algernal Gordon ("The Inspection"), Lee Broda ("Tesla"), and Jonathan Duffy ("Sorry To Bother You"); programmers Thom Powers (TIFF), Meira Blaustein (Woodstock FF), and Dan Sullivan (Lincoln Center); international journalists and critics Nathalie Chifflet, Daniel D'Addario and Abbey White; as well as film scholars and industry executives.

 The Jennifer Snyder Bryceland Filmmaker Award